-Peter Salovey and David Caruso who wrote the seminal article on Emotional Intelligence (EQ) in 1990, define EQ as “An ability to recognize the meanings of emotion and their relationships, and to reason and problem-solve on the basis of them.” (p.
-267)
+Peter Salovey and David Caruso, who wrote the seminal article on Emotional Intelligence (EQ) in 1990, define EQ as “An ability to recognize the meanings of emotion and their relationships and to reason and problem-solve on the basis of them.”

-One would assume that being knowledgeable about how common psychological experiences such as rejection, failure, loneliness, or guilt impact our own and other’s feelings, thoughts, and behaviors would comprise an integral part of EQ assessments but such is not the case.
+One would assume that being knowledgeable about how common psychological experiences such as rejection, failure, loneliness, or guilt impact our own and others’ feelings, thoughts, and behaviors would comprise an integral part of EQ assessments.
+However, this is not the case.
 Few tests of emotional intelligence assess our actual knowledge of how emotions work.

 The majority of quizzes that test emotional intelligence merely ask the responder to evaluate how aware they are of their own and others’ emotions in various situations or how comfortable they feel in emotionally charged circumstances.
 As such, they do not assess actual knowledge: Is the person aware of how specific experiences typically affect our emotions, thoughts, and reactions?
 Do they understand how best to manage these situations?
 Can they distinguish between adaptive and maladaptive responses to such occurrences?

 The following test will give you an idea of how well you understand common emotional experiences and people's reactions to them.